-The patient's response focuses on follow up after his recent radiotherapy, and the fact that he doesn't have an appointment with the Oncologist unless he becomes more ill or gets worse.
+The doctor now gives a summary, including the fact that Eashan has been much less well, then asks the patient if he has had a chance to think about what might be coming next.
+Eashan's response focuses on follow up after his recent radiotherapy, and the fact that he doesn't have an appointment with the Oncologist unless he becomes more ill or gets worse.
 Talk then returns to the issue of the experimental drug trials.

-Clip three (4 minutes 27 seconds) begins: the doctor asks the patient a question about 'what will happen....', and also returns to the patient's earlier comment that sometimes he thinks 'this is it'.
-The patient talks about recognising that his time might be up, but also wanting to live.
-The doctor raises the issue of plans for the future, the patient resists in some ways, but they do move to talk on preferred place of dying.
+Clip three (4 minutes 27 seconds) begins: The doctor asks Eashan a question about 'what will happen....', he also returns to Eashan's earlier comment that sometimes he thinks 'this is it'.
+Eashan talks about recognising that his time might be up, but also that he wants to live.
+The doctor raises the issue of plans for the future, the patient resists in some ways, but they do move to talk about preferred place of dying.

-They talk about what the patient would want were he admitted to hospital, but not getting better, and the pros but also the cons of hospitals and, by implication, the cons of dying in a busy, noisy hospital.
+They talk about what the patient would want were he admitted to hospital, but not getting any better there; they talk about the pros but also the cons of hospitals and, by implication, the cons of dying in a busy, noisy hospital.

 The doctor raises the option of coming to the hospice, as somewhere peaceful.
 They talk about this a little.
-The doctor notes that the patient does not have to decide today, but says that talking it through is useful.
+The doctor notes that Eashan does not have to decide today, but says that talking it through is useful.
 Eashan says he does not mind, that he has thought about it, but not in a lot of detail.

-The patient talks about the hospice, asks the doctor how many beds there are, and says he has friends who are familiar with the hospice and that it is a good place.
+Eashan talks about the hospice, asks the doctor how many beds there are, and says he has friends who are familiar with the hospice and say that it is a good place.

-The patient now asks 'is there anything for me like treatment?
+Eashan now asks 'is there anything for me like treatment?
 Or do you reckon that's it now, I'm just counting days, or well months or, you know', adding 'I don't mind you being honest.'
-The doctor responds, over a number of cautious turns, that trial treatments have a very small chance of helping, and he talks about the burden of travelling to the trial centre versus the small chance of benefit.
-He says he knows the patient has people to live for, and the patient says he is still keen on the trial.
+The doctor responds, over several cautiously framed turns at talk, saying that trial treatments have a very small chance of helping, and pointing to the burden of travelling to the trial centre versus the small chance of benefit.
+He says he knows Eashan the patient has people to live for, and Eashan says he is still keen on the trial.